ToxicFrog/doom-mods/libtooltipmenu/README.md

 # libtooltipmenu - tooltips in gzdoom option menus

-This is a small library for display tooltips in option menus.
+This is a small library for displaying tooltips in option menus.
 It provides a convenient way to display in-game information about mod settings (or anything else you might use an option menu for), without crowding the menu with lots of `StaticText` entries.
 The tooltips can be written directly in the MENUDEF and require no special handling in your mod's code.

 It is a single file containing two classes, which can be either loaded as a separate pk3 (available on the [releases page](https://github.com/ToxicFrog/laevis/releases)) or simply copied into your mod wholesale.
+(In the latter case, don't forget to rename the classes to avoid conflicts with other uses of it!)

 For an example of this library in use, check out [Laevis's MENUDEF](https://github.com/ToxicFrog/laevis/blob/main/laevis/MENUDEF).